Workshops

 World Championships

-- AAAI 2005: Cluneplayer, by Jim Clune (UCLA)
+• at AAAI 2005: Cluneplayer, by Jim Clune (UCLA)

-- AAAI 2006: Fluxplayer, by Stephan Schiffel and Michael Thielscher (Dresden University of Technology)
+• at AAAI 2006: Fluxplayer, by Stephan Schiffel and Michael Thielscher (Dresden University of Technology)

-- AAAI 2007, 2008: Cadiaplayer, by Yngvi Björnsson and Hilmar Finnsson (Reykjavik University)
+• at AAAI 2007, 2008: Cadiaplayer, by Yngvi Björnsson and Hilmar Finnsson (Reykjavik University)

-- GIGA 2009: Ary, by Jean Mehat and Tristan Cazenave (Université de Paris 8/10)
+• at GIGA 2009 and AAAI 2010: Ary, by Jean Mehat and Tristan Cazenave (Université de Paris 8/10)

-German General Game Playing Competition
+German General Game Playing Competitions

 European General Game Playing Competition